1960 Penny Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 Recent auction records showcase the variety’s steady performance across different condition levels and market cycles.

-Current market activity demonstrates consistent collector interests.
+Current market activity demonstrates consistent collector interest.

 Market activity: 1960 Small Date Penny